Battle of Ap Bac: Insertion of the airborne battalion

 Believing it was useless to continue arguing with Cao, Vann climbed back into his L-19 reconnaissance aircraft and left Tan Hiep.
 Throughout the afternoon, he continued to press Cao to deploy the South Vietnamese paratroopers quickly.
 He was fearful that the battle would be the most significant defeat of South Vietnamese forces up to that point of the war.
-Cao promised to deploy the second Civil Guard battalion, which had just arrived at the southwest flank of Ap Bac, and to drop the ARVN 8th Airborne Battalion at around 16:00 behind Ba's armored personnel carriers.
+Cao promised to deploy the second Civil Guard battalion, which had just arrived at the southwest flank of Ấp Bắc, and to drop the ARVN 8th Airborne Battalion at around 16:00 behind Ba's armored personnel carriers.
 Late in the afternoon, a flight of C-123 Providers, with about 300 South Vietnamese paratroopers aboard, closed in on their objective and quickly drew machine gun fire from the hamlet.
 The C-123 pilots changed course to avoid the ground fire.
 However, either the South Vietnamese jumpmaster or the American flight leader did not compensate for the change.
 As a result, the paratroopers landed right in front of the entrenched VC positions, instead of behind the 4th Mechanized Rifle Squadron and the Civil Guards.

 The VC were able to pick off one South Vietnamese paratrooper after another, some as they descended and others when their parachutes became stuck in the trees.
 Those paratroopers who reached the ground and survived tried to move forward, but the VC soldiers in defilade position fired on the paratroopers exposed in the open rice paddies.
 Undeterred, the ARVN 8th Airborne Battalion launched small-unit attacks, but on each occasion, they were repelled, and sporadic fighting continued until sundown.
 By the end of the day, the airborne battalion had lost 19 soldiers killed in action and another 33 wounded.
 American advisers Captain Fletcher Ware and Sergeant Russell Kopti, who had parachuted in with the South Vietnamese, were wounded.
 As night fell, Hoang knew that South Vietnamese forces were closing in from three directions.
-The eastern flank remained open, and he ordered both elements of the 261st and 514th Battalions, exhausted and low on ammunition, to assemble at the south end of Ap Tan Thoi.
+The eastern flank remained open, and he ordered both elements of the 261st and 514th Battalions, exhausted and low on ammunition, to assemble at the south end of Ấp Tân Thới.
 They evacuated through the rice fields, taking their dead and wounded comrades.